lddurbin/data-eng-project2/README.md

 `terraform apply`

 This may take a few minutes, but it will do several things:
-* Create a new VM in GCP
+* Create a new VM in GCP and...
   * Install Mage through Docker
   * Clone this GitHub repository
 * Create a Google Cloud Storage bucket
 * Create a BigQuery dataset called "met_museum"